 3 keys to being a top-performing auditor

+Finding internal auditors with the right mix of skills can be tough, especially when they come from such diverse backgrounds.
+In order for internal audit to be successful, auditors need to bring several skills and traits to the table.
 This blog post by Robert Berry, a former internal auditor, provides the three essential traits necessary to be a top-performing auditor.

 Internal auditing is a profession that is open to quite a few different types of individuals.
 What I mean by that is, auditors can derive from varied backgrounds including accounting, finance, computer science, science, English, literature, biology, chemistry, social services, etc. As a result, it can be difficult to nail down the skills necessary to succeed.